Najla-Alharbi/Airbnb-Nyc/README.md

 ## Abstract

-Abstract overToday, Airbnb became one of the popular services to expand on traveling possibilities and present a more unique, personalized way of experiencing the world without worrying about the hectic process of searching the different hotel websites.
+Today, Airbnb became one of the popular services to expand on traveling possibilities and present a more unique, personalized way of experiencing the world without worrying about the hectic process of searching the different hotel websites.